 What happens if I am found guilty?

 The judge will sentence you if you are found guilty.

 The court might need reports before they can sentence you.
 Usually a medical and a pre-sentence report.
-You can find more information about these reports further down the web page.
+You can find more information on these reports under ‘What information can the court ask for?’ below.

 How will the court decide how to sentence me?

 If you have a mental health condition, the court will usually need an up-to date pre-sentence report and medical report before they can sentence you.
 These reports can help the court decide on the right sentence.
 You can read more about these reports below.

 Sentencing can be very complicated.
-The judge has to weigh up many different things.
+The judge must weigh up many different things.
 Such as:

 - how serious the offence is,